MaibornWolff/microservice-visualization/README.md

 TADIS consists of two microservices: an analyzer backend and a UI frontend (see the architecture picture below).

 * [tadis-analyzer](sources/tadis-analyzer) collects information about a system from different sources by executing a number of transformers.
 The result is provided as a system model in JSON.
 The analyzer is a microservice and also a NPM package.
 The microservice can be started directly, while the NPM package can be used in custom analyzers.
-* [tadis-ui](sources/tadis-ui) is based on webpack, D3, and graphviz.
+* [tadis-ui](sources/tadis-ui) is based on vite, D3, and graphviz.
 It visualizes systems provided by the tadis-analyzer endpoint `/collect/system`.
 The UI is specific to certain visualizations in microservice systems.

 ![target architecture](docs/target-architecture.png "target architecture")